preston-bernstein/pres-ber-blog/readme.md

 ---

-## 🚀 Getting Started
+## 🚀 Running Locally

-First you need to [clone](https://github.com/zeon-studio/hugoplate) or [download](https://github.com/zeon-studio/hugoplate/archive/refs/heads/main.zip) the template repository, and then let's get started with the following process:
+First you need to [clone](https://github.com/preston-bernstein/pres-ber-blog) or [download](https://github.com/preston-bernstein/pres-ber-blog/archive/refs/heads/main.zip) the repository.

 ### ⚙️ Prerequisites

-To start using this template, you need to have some prerequisites installed on your machine.
+To start using this site locally, you need to have some prerequisites installed on your machine.

 - [Hugo Extended v0.124+](https://gohugo.io/installation/)
 - [Node v20+](https://nodejs.org/en/download/)